 However, not all purchases require the partnership to pay use tax.
-For example, the partnership would include purchases of office equipment, but not purchases of food products or prescription medicine.
-For more information on nontaxable and exempt purchases, you may refer to Publication 61, Sales and Use Taxes: Exemptions and Exclusions, on the Board of Equalization's website at boe.ca.gov.
+For example, the partnership would include purchases of office equipment, but not exempt purchases of food products or prescription medicine.

+For more information on nontaxable and exempt purchases, the partnership may refer to Publication 61, Sales and Use Taxes: Exemptions and Exclusions, on the California Department of Tax and Fee Administration's website at cdtfa.ca.gov.

-For more information about California use tax, please refer to the Board of Equalization's website at boe.ca.gov.
-Under the heading How Do I, click on Find Information About Use Tax.
+For more information about California use tax, please refer to the California Department of Tax and Fee Administration's website at cdtfa.ca.gov and type "Find Information About Use Tax" in the search bar.

-Complete the Use Tax Worksheet on page 13 to calculate the amount due.
+Complete the Use Tax Worksheet on page 14 to calculate the amount due.

-Extensions to file.
+Extensions to File.
 If the partnership requests an extension to file its tax return, wait until the partnership files its tax return to report the purchases subject to use tax and to make the use tax payment.